alteryx/featuretools/docs/source/automated_feature_engineering/handling_time.rst

 However, it would be immensely tricky to make features by hand for those predictions using only past data.
 For every row, you would need to find out the **prediction time** and then **cut off** any data in your dataset that happens after that time.
 Then, you could use the remaining valid data to make any features you like.

 Some of the most powerful functionality in Featuretools is the ability to do all of that automatically if you pass in a :ref:`cutoff_time <cutoff-time>` dataframe to :func:`Deep Feature Synthesis <dfs>`.
-In order for that to work though, the user will always have to explain the meaning behind the datetime columns you've provided.
+In order for that to work, the user has to specify when each row happens.

 Representing time in an EntitySet